-And you’ll hear a lot more about 5G in the next few months since it’s a significant upgrade to the way mobile devices — phones and tablet with a data plan — connect to the Internet.
-Chances are it will change the way all devices connect, in a big way.
+And you’ll hear a lot more about 5G in the next few months since it’s a significant upgrade to the way mobile devices — phones and tablets with a data plan — connect to the Internet.
+Chances are it will change the way all devices connect in a big way.

 Indeed!
 The way it’s named, 5G can be misunderstood for a few things.
 The following are a few examples.

-5GHz Wi-Fi band: This has nothing to do with 5G because it’s supposed to be 5GHz which is the preferred frequency band of Wi-Fi, as opposed to 2.4GHz.
-The 5GHz band balances range and Wi-Fi speed whereas 2.4GHz has a slightly longer range but much slower speed.
+- 5GHz Wi-Fi band: This has nothing to do with 5G because it’s supposed to be 5GHz, the preferred frequency band of Wi-Fi, as opposed to 2.4GHz.
+The 5GHz band balances range and Wi-Fi speed, whereas 2.4GHz has a slightly longer but much slower speed.
 Oftentimes people call this frequency band 5G for short.

 OK, so what is 5G?

 5G is the fifth generation of broadband cellular network technology, mostly known as the data connection of your cell phone (besides talk and text).
 Supposedly, G is short for Global System for Mobile communications or GSM.